JohnMatthewO/python-mini-projects/README.md

 # Python Mini Projects

-A collection of Python projects built while upskilling in data analytics.
+A collection of Python projects related to data analytics.

 ## 📂 Projects